thisisadityapatel/deskgenius/README.md

 ## Key Features

--   **3D Rendering**: DeskGenius leverages the capabilities of Three Fiber (Three.js) to create realistic 3D models of various desk components, allowing you to visualize your desired table arrangements from different angles.
+-   **3D Rendering**: DeskGenius leverages the capabilities of Three Fiber (Three.js) to create realistic 3D models of various desk components.
+Utilizes graphic ray tracing, texture mapping and advanced algorithms to optimize rendering performance reducing computational overhead, resulting in a highly responsive UI and immersive user experience.

 -   **Real-Time Preview**: Instantly see the changes you make to your desk arrangement, providing immediate feedback and facilitating quick decision-making.